Dr Michael Sweet

 David Slade - Survivorship of micorbial communities in space

-I am a member of the Coral Aquarist Research Network (CARN), the Society of General Microbiology, and the Society of Invertebrate Pathology.
+I am a member of the Coral Aquarist Research Network (CARN), the Society of General Microbiology, the Society of Invertebrate Pathology and the International Society of Reef Studies.

 2007-2011 - PhD ‘Factors controlling the microbial community associated with reef building corals’ at Newcastle University.
 PI: Prof John Bythell